 Our use of the term “unforgivable sin” is the common usage, which refers to a personally irreversible hardening of one’s heart against God’s commander over the hearts of people, the Holy Ghost.
 While forgivable sin is simply an opposition to the commandment of God, unforgivable sin is also an opposition to the commander of God, the Holy Ghost.

 Now, what about Matthew 12:32, which says, in part, “…it shall not be forgiven him, neither in this world [not in this life]….”?
 Doesn’t that mean that being alive and not in hell is not enough to prove that one has not committed an unforgivable sin?
-No, because this refers to a specific type of unforgivable sin.
+No, because Matthew 12:32 is talking about doing more than committing an unforgivable sin.
 Let’s look at the context.
 Matthew 12:31-32 says:

 (31) Wherefore I say unto you, All manner of sin and blasphemy shall be forgiven unto men: but the blasphemy against the Holy Ghost shall not be forgiven unto men.